core-wg/oscore/draft-ietf-core-object-security.md

 The protection is achieved by means of a COSE object (see {{cose-object}}) included in the protected CoAP message.
 The placement of the COSE object depends on whether the method/response code allows payload (see {{RFC7252}}):

-* If the method/response code allows payload, then the compressed COSE object is the payload of the protected message, and the Object-Security option has length zero.
+* If the method/response code allows payload, then the compressed COSE object {{app-compression}} is the payload of the protected message, and the Object-Security option has length zero.
 An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.

-* If the method/response code does not allow payload, then the compressed COSE object is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the compressed COSE object.
+* If the method/response code does not allow payload, then the compressed COSE object {{app-compression}} is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the compressed COSE object.
 An endpoint receiving a CoAP message without payload, that also contains an empty Object-Security option SHALL treat it as malformed and reject it.

 The size of the COSE object depends on whether the method/response code allows payload, if the message is a request or response, on the set of options that are included in the unprotected message, the AEAD algorithm, the length of the information identifying the security context, and the length of the sequence number.